rosstuck/sort/README.md

 );
 ```

-Automatically converts iterators:
+Automatically converts iterators
 ```
 $x = new ArrayIterator([3, 4, 1, 2]);
 Sort::values($x); // returns [1, 2, 3, 4]
 ```

-No more "sort" vs "asort", or remembering that natsort preserves numeric indexes which breaks simple tests.
-All returned arrays are 0 indexed, unless they receive the PRESERVE_KEYS flag.
+No more `sort` vs `asort` or remembering to index your test fixtures when using `natsort`.

 ```
 Sort::values(['foo', 'bar', 'baz'], Sort::PRESERVE_KEYS);